-By age six, children have made developmental leaps that make it possible for them to hit a pitched baseball and pass a soccer ball or basketball.
-They can also do complicated gymnastics routines and confidently pedal and steer a two-wheeled bike.
+Children have developed enough by age 6 that it’s possible for them to hit a pitched baseball and pass a soccer ball or basketball.
+They can also do gymnastics routines and confidently pedal and steer a two-wheeled bike.
 Now is the time to expose children to diverse athletic and fitness-related activities.

 Different sports stress growth plates differently, and the variety helps ensure healthy overall development.
 Overuse injuries, such as stress fractures and heel pain in soccer players, are increasingly common and happen when kids play the same sport season after season.

 Eye-hand coordination really kicks in at this point.
 Children are usually able to hit and accurately throw a baseball and make solid contact with a golf or tennis ball.
 It’s okay to encourage competition, as long as you don’t put all the focus on winning.
 If children are interested in participating in events such as short triathlons or distance running races, these are safe as long as children have trained for the event and maintain healthy hydration.